EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 (it should be something like ```eksctl-<cluster_name>-node-NodeInstanceRole-<jumble_of_characters>```), toggle the Use Launch Template toggle and select the launch template used to make the initial nodegroup, then click Next.
-On the second page, Choose the instance type(s) you'd like for the group, set the minimum/maximum/desired scaling sizes, and hit Next (You can probably get away with a single t3(a).small).
+On the second page, Choose the instance type(s) you'd like for the group, set the minimum/maximum/desired scaling sizes (you can probably get away with a single t3(a).small, but it's recommended to have at least two nodes so that one going down doesn't kill the entire deployment from a lack of redis), and hit Next.
 The default subnets should be fine, so hit Next, review everything, and click Create.

 #### Create nodegroup for builder